 In case you think I’ve completely forgotten our text for today, don’t worry.
 Mnemonic comes from the same Greek word as the one in our verse.
 Mnemoneuo or remember.

-I’ve always thought that this verse was talking about honoring my pastor or deacons.
-Later in Hebrews 13, we’ll read some verses that talk about ways to honor our leaders, but most commentators make the argument that the rulers mentioned in this verse are past rulers.
+I’ve always thought that this verse was talking about honoring the elders in my congregation.
+Later in Hebrews 13:17, the writer of Hebrews does talk about how to obey those leaders, but most commentators make the argument that the rulers mentioned in this verse are past rulers.

-One of the things we’ve been memorizing in our homeschool is the information on the front of the Veritas Press history cards, learning eight cards each week, as a framework of sorts to “hang” all our other history learning on.
+One of the things we’ve been memorizing in our homeschool is various historical dates and places, as a framework of sorts to “hang” all our other history learning on.
 As mnemonic devices, or memory aids, they bring to our mind those Christian leaders who have gone before us.
 We remember the faith of John Knox of Scotland, for instance, and we learn about the people to whom he spoke the Word of God.
-We remember the faith of Calvin, Martin Luther — and even Abraham — and we remember that we are to follow their faith.
+We remember the faith of Calvin, Martin Luther—and even Abraham—and we remember that we are to follow their faith.

 “And what more shall I say?
 I do not have time to tell about Gideon, Barak, Samson, Jephthah, David, Samuel and the prophets, who through faith conquered kingdoms, administered justice, and gained what was promised; who shut the mouths of lions, quenched the fury of the flames, and escaped the edge of the sword; whose weakness was turned to strength; and who became powerful in battle and routed foreign armies.
 Women received back their dead, raised to life again.
 Others were tortured and refused to be released, so that they might gain a better resurrection.
 Some faced jeers and flogging, while still others were chained and put in prison.
 They were stoned; they were sawed in two; they were put to death by the sword.
 They went about in sheepskins and goatskins, destitute, persecuted and mistreated— the world was not worthy of them.
 They wandered in deserts and mountains, and in caves and holes in the ground” (Hebrews 11:23-38, NIV).